Travancore royal family: Cessation of the practice of mahādanams

-The kings of Thiruvithamkoor though Nairs, had Chera lineages to acquire the title of Chera and other Kshetriya titles.
-They performed with periodic performance of 16 mahādānams (great gifts in charity) such as Hiranya-garbhā, Hiranya-Kāmdhenu, and Hiranyāswaratā in which each of which thousands of Brahmins had been given costly gifts apart from each getting a minimum of 1 kazhanch (78.65 gm) of gold.
+Though the erstwhile royal family of Travancore were originally Nairs, had Chera lineages to acquire the title of Chera titles.
+They performed with periodic performance of 16 mahādānams (great gifts in charity) such as Hiranya-garbhā, Hiranya-Kāmdhenu, and Hiranyāswaratā in which each of which thousands of Brahmins had been given costly gifts apart from each getting a minimum of 1 kazhanch (78.65 gm) of gold so that the maharajah (excluding other members of the travancore family) could be considered a legitimate ritual ruler.
+The brahmins who were the pioneers of the varna system in Kerala, established the military function-shudras for martial duties and protection since Kerala lacked/didn't have a four fold varna system like in the north of India and was without kshatriyas and martial groups for protection and leadership.
+Varna wise the maharajah and his family were nairs i.e military function sat shudras and not Kshatriya, and in order to get ritual acceptance from the Brahmins, had to undergo a symbolic rebirth ceremony through Hiranyagarbham (which literally means to be reborn from a golden egg) and Thulapurusha dhanam or Thulabharam (where gold, riches and gifts were weighed on a scale corresponding to the maharajah's body weight and then gifted to the priests.)
+Once these rituals were completed the ruler would be considered legitimate by the brahmins and solely the maharajah was considered eligible to wear the janeu or the sacred thread traditionally.
 In 1848 the Marquess of Dalhousie, then Governor-General of British India, was appraised that the depressed condition of the finances in Thiruvithamkoor was due to the mahādanams by the rulers.
 Lord Dalhousie, instructed Lord Harris, Governor of the Madras Presidency, to warn the then King of Thiruvithamkoor Martanda Varma (Uttram Tirunal 1847–60) that if he did not put a stop to this practice, the Madras Presidency would take over his Kingdom's administration.
 This led to the cessation of the practice of mahādanams.
 All Travancore Kings including Sree Moolam Thirunal conducted Hiranyagarbham and Tulapurushadaanam ceremony.
-Maharajah Chithira Thirunal is the only King of Travancore not to have conducted Hiranyagarbham or Tulaapurushadaanam as he considered these as an extremely costly ceremonies.
+Maharajah Chithira Thirunal is the only King of Travancore not to have conducted Hiranyagarbham or Tulaapurushadaanam as he considered these as an extremely costly ceremonies thereby remaining a Nair.